 I Have Listed 10 Simple Ways To Alleviate Knee Pain Naturally.

 1. Apply A Few Drops Of Essential Peppermint Oil On The Knee For Some Cool Pain Relief.
 This is a great option after a long run or hike when the knees are slightly sore.
 A drop or two of peppermint oil on the forehead is also great option for headaches.
+However, if you are allergic to peppermint oil, then you may also consider topical cream for pain relief.
+Check for Orthogel Cold Therapy Review, which is one of the topical pain relievers.

 2. Roll Out Your Feet With A Tennis Or “Pinky Ball.”
 We do not realize that our feet are the foundation for how all of our other muscles, joints and tendons move especially in the legs.
 When the arches are tight and layered with a thick fascia, the feet and legs can become imbalanced.

 Rolling the feet to break up the layer of fascia for 5 minutes per day can offer some relief and flexibility to knee pain long term.
-This is not direct relief and is best used to prevent knee issues but if pain is present it can offer some relief.
+This is not direct relief and is best used to prevent knee issues but if the pain is present it can offer some relief.

 3. Imagine A Thumbtack Under Your Arch While Standing.
 Again the health of our feet can directly influence the health of our hips and knees.
 Fallen and pronated arches can be the cause of knee pain, and cartilage wears directly in the knee joint.